What is an Astronomer?

 Job Description & Duties Observe, research, and interpret astronomical phenomena to increase basic knowledge or apply such information to practical problems.

-Life As an Astronomer
+A Day in the Life of an Astronomer

 - Measure radio, infrared, gamma, and x-ray emissions from extraterrestrial sources.